 Will the July 2026 Gibraltar treaty affect property purchases?

-The treaty is not expected to change the legal framework for property purchases in Spain.
-Spanish property law, mortgage regulations, and tax rules are set at the national level and will not change because of bilateral arrangements between Spain and the UK regarding Gibraltar.
-What may change is the volume of buyers from Gibraltar looking at La Linea property, which could affect prices in well-located areas.
+The treaty's provisional application date is 15 July 2026.
+It is not expected to change the legal framework for property purchases in Spain.
+Spanish property law, mortgage regulations, and tax rules are set at national level and will not be altered by the bilateral arrangements regarding Gibraltar.
+What may change is the volume of buyers from Gibraltar looking at La Linea property, which could affect prices in well-located areas over the medium term as cross-border movement becomes easier.